 How much does it cost?

 The service is free if you live in the Airedale region.
 If you live outside Airedale and want to access the Teletherapy, you'll need to ask your local health service whether they will fund it for you.
+Alternatively, they accept private referrals if you're able to fund the therapy yourself.
 For more information, email Stephanie at the address below.

 How can I apply for Teletherapy?